kgisl/pythonFDP/FacultyAlgorithmChallenge.md

 - http://www.informit.com/articles/article.aspx?p=2213858 - what Knuth thinks of algorithms (search for "algorithm" across the article)
     - https://news.ycombinator.com/item?id=10897460 - Hackers on Knuth's books
 - https://www.quora.com/What-is-Professor-Thomas-Cormens-favorite-algorithm
+	- It's not an algorithm, but a data structure.
+I've always marveled at the simple tree-based data structure for disjoint-set union, using union by rank and path compression (Section 21.3 in the third edition of CLRS).
+The code is amazingly simple, the data structure operations take just barely superlinear time, and the analysis (by Bob Tarjan) blows my mind.
+- https://www.quora.com/What-are-some-of-the-most-ingenious-algorithms-in-computer-science/answer/Keith-Adams?srid=ul6v Keith Adams, Chief Architect at Slack
+	- Skip lists
+	- Paxos
+	- The "state machine" family of lock-free algorithms.

 - http://www.siam.org/pdf/news/637.pdf - SIAM News, Volume 33, Number 4
 - https://www.computer.org/csdl/mags/cs/2000/01/c1022.html - IEEE and
 	- Comments about it on [reddit](https://www.reddit.com/r/programming/comments/1qztc0/from_the_ieee_computer_society_journal_the_top_10/)